Jump to:

 Finally, decide what you’ll use the space for.
 It’s easier to plan while the ground is clear.
 Whether you’re laying new turf, adding a patio, or replacing the shed.

-Speaking of replacement, might as well browse our range of garden sheds for options while you’re here.
-We have pressure treated timber models that come as standard or an upgrade.
-Galvanised steel for metal and HDPE for plastic.
+You’ll find pressure treated timber models that come as standard or an upgrade among the choices that come.
+As well as galvanised steel for metal and HDPE for plastic.
 These materials are quality-made and give you a new storage solution that lasts.